 Section I – Parking Violation Citations

-- The UMB Police Force and/or other persons specifically designated by the director of public safety will issue parking citations to the registrants of vehicles parked in violation of these rules.
+- The UMB Police Department and/or other persons specifically designated by the director of public safety will issue parking citations to the registrants of vehicles parked in violation of these rules.
 Citations will be left on the vehicle.
 The violation(s) charged and the date of occurrence will be noted on each citation.
 Instructions for payment of parking violation penalties and appeal of parking citations will be printed on the citations.

 - All penalties for parking violations are to be paid at the University Cashier's Office, 601 W. Lombard St., second floor, Baltimore, MD 21201, between the hours of 8:30 a.m. and 4:30 p.m., Monday through Friday.
 Checks must be made payable to the University of Maryland.